A counterexample regarding a two-phase problem for harmonic measure in VMO: Construction of the domain

 It is easy to check that the curves $\partial\Omega_n$ are quasi-circles which converge in Hausdorff distance to another quasi-circle $\Gamma_\infty$ as $n\to\infty$.
 We let $\Omega$ be the domain bounded by the quasi-circle $\Gamma_\infty$, and we also set $\Omega^+=\Omega$, $\Omega^-=\R^2\setminus \overline{\Omega^+}$.

-Recall that, for any $n\geq1$, the curve $\partial\Omega_n$ is piecewise linear and that the angles between two neighboring segments $L_i^{n+1}$, $L_{i+1}^{n+1}$ which compose $\partial\Omega_n$ is at most $2^{-n-4}\pi$.
-From this fact, and the construction above, one can check that $\Omega$ is a vanishing Reifenberg-flat domain.
+Recall that, for any $n\geq1$, the curve $\partial\Omega_n$ is piecewise linear and that the supplementary angle between two adjacent segments $L_i^{n+1}$, $L_{i+1}^{n+1}$ which compose $\partial\Omega_n$ is at most $2^{-n-4}\pi$.
+From this fact, and the construction above, using also Lemma \ref{lemflat}, one can check that $\Omega$ is a vanishing Reifenberg-flat domain.
 Further, from \rf{eqgjnalf} and the construction above, it follows easily that

 for some fixed $c>0$.

 \vvv